 The Brainfinity challenge takes place on Saturday, March 14, 2020 at 10 AM.

 On our homepage, we will post 3 tasks which the teams can solve online, at home, at the school, at a cafe or any other location.
 They have 2 hours to solve these 3 tasks, after which they submit their answers.

-The Brainfinity finals take place on Saturday, April 25, 2020 at 11 AM at IMO.
+The Brainfinity finals take place at IMO.